David Donovan accident and survival story

 “That’s too late, we need someone soon.
 He’s slipping away,” he uttered, throatily.

 “Just one moment, Gordon.
-Over,” Beryl replied and a few seconds passed.
+Over,” Beryl replied.
+A few seconds passed.
 “I’ve just spoken to the dispatcher.
 He’s sending the flying surgeon from Blackall.
 He should arrive soon after the other plane.
-Can David last that long?”
+Can David last that long?
+Over.”

-“I just hope so,” Dad replied, and the rest of the conversation faded away from me.
+“I just hope so,” Dad replied.
+The rest of the conversation faded away from me.

-Soon after, he came back into the kitchen.
+Soon after, Dad came back into the kitchen.

 He turned to me, his eyes red.
 “I said I couldn’t do it,” he sobbed, walking over to the table.
 “How can I cut the throat of my son?”
 He knelt down and put his arms around me.
 “How can they expect me to cut my beautiful son’s throat?”